navis-org/sparse-cubes/README.md

 # sparse-cubes

-Mesh generation from cubes for `(N, 3)` voxel indices - i.e. the equivalent of a 3D sparse matrix in COOrdinate format - using a simple dual contouring implementation
+Mesh generation for `(N, 3)` voxel indices - i.e. the equivalent of a 3D sparse matrix in COOrdinate format - using a simple dual contouring implementation

-Running dual contouring directly on sparse voxels is faster and importantly much more memory efficient than converting to a 3d matrix and using marching cubes from e.g. `sklearn`.
+Running dual contouring directly on sparse voxels is faster and importantly much more memory efficient than converting to a dense 3d matrix and using marching cubes from e.g. `sklearn`.

 In brief, dual contouring produces sharper meshes than marching cubes